 The Nuclear Safety Standards Commission (KTA) was founded 1972 by the Bundesministerium für Bildung und Wissenschaft (BMBW; now responsible: Bundesministerium für Umwelt, Naturschutz und Reaktorsicherheit - BMU) following the example of the well-established "Deutsche Dampfkessel-Ausschuss (DDA)".

 According to § 4 of the "Bekanntmachung über die Bildung eines Kerntechnischen Ausschusses" the KTA is governed by a Steering Committee ("KTA-Präsidium") consisting of four members.

 The affairs of the Nuclear Safety Standards Commission (KTA) are managed by the KTA-office (KTA-GS), which is lead by a Managing Director.
 The Managing Director reports to the Steering Committee (Präsidium).
-The KTA-office is bureaucratically attached to the Federal Office for the Regulation of Nuclear Waste Management (Bundesamt für kerntechnische Entsorgungssicherheit - BfE).
+The KTA-office is bureaucratically attached to the Federal Office for the Safety of Nuclear Waste Management (Bundesamt für kerntechnische Entsorgungssicherheit - BfE).